-The course will focus on methods of scholarly research and critical evaluation of research and writing in the field.
-The students will be introduced to the thesis proposal writing process and conducting research.
+RESEARCH The course will focus on methods of scholarly research and the critical evaluation of research and writing in the field.
+Students will be introduced to the thesis proposal writing process and research methodlogies.
 Emphasis will be placed on preliminary research, applied, and analytical aspects of design projects and processes.
-Students will develop design research prototypes and evaluate the effectiveness of designed projects using appropriate research strategies.
+Students will develop design research prototypes and evaluate the effectiveness of their designed projects using appropriate research strategies.